ArctosDB/documentation-wiki/_how_to/How-to-Bulkload-Agents.markdown

 This tool will split complete names into first, middle, and last and provide information about whether an Agent name exists in Arctos.
 To access this tool, from the Arctos main menu select **Reports/Services > Data Services > Agent Namestring Formatter**

+This tool requires upload of a CSV file with the single column header "preferred_name"

 <img width="213px" border="1" alt="screen shot 2018-04-26 at 8 54 55 am" src="https://user-images.githubusercontent.com/5720791/39317058-884d16f2-492f-11e8-9297-b920e433275b.png">